Ensuring exempt building work complies with the law

 Ensuring building work provides protection from fire

-The following instructions for designing small buildings will help you to understand how to ensure your project work will comply with the fire safety requirements within Building Code Clauses C1 to C6:
+The following instructions for designing small buildings will help you to understand how to ensure your building work will comply with the fire safety requirements within Building Code Clauses C1 to C6:

 Ensuring building work drains rainwater and surface water